 Let $A$ and $B$ be vertex subsets of a graph $G$.
 Let $\p$ denote the set of all induced $A$--$B$ paths.
 The linear program corresponding to an $A$--$B$ separator using the elements of $\f$ is defined as follows, with nonnegative real variables $x_F$ for every $F \in \f$.

 The main theorem that we prove in this section is the following:

-\begin{restatable}{theorem}{ABSeparatorRounding} Let $G$ be a graph, $k$ be a positive integer and $\f$ be a layered family of $G$ with thickness at most $k$.
+\begin{restatable}{theorem}{ABSeparatorRounding} Let $G$ be an $n$-vertex graph, $k$ be a positive integer and $\f$ be a layered family of $G$ with thickness at most $k$.
 Let $A,B \subseteq V(G)$ be vertex subsets of $G$ and suppose $\{x_F\}_{F \in \f}$ is an optimal solution to LP~\ref{lp:ab_separator_using_f} corresponding to $(G,\f,A,B)$.
 Then there exists an $A$--$B$ separator $S$ in $G$ such that

 \end{restatable}

 We begin with the following lemma.